Cathay in talks to buy shares in budget Hong Kong rival | Malay Mail

 Local and international media previously reported Cathay had held preliminary talks to buy stakes in both Hong Kong Express and Hong Kong Airlines.

-But today’s statement only confirmed talks to acquire a stake in Hong Kong Express.
+But yesterday's statement only confirmed talks to acquire a stake in Hong Kong Express.

 Hong Kong Express is the city's sole budget carrier — a sector of the industry that a marquee brand like Cathay has struggled to compete against.